LittleLittleCloud/auto-machinelearning/README.md

 var experiment = context.AutoML().CreateExperiment(estimatorChain, experimentOption)
 var result = await experiment.TrainAsync(split.TrainSet); // train experiment.
 ```

-The training result includes best model, best hyperparameter and other training details.
-Visit our doc for more infomation.

-The complete code for this example can be found here

 ## Examples
 Please visit [MLNet-AutoPipeline-Example](https://github.com/LittleLittleCloud/MLNet-AutoPipeline-Examples) for MLNet.AutoPipeline examples.